hassio-addons/addon-tailscale/tailscale/DOCS.md

 When not set, this option is enabled by default.

-To support advanced [Site-to-site networking][tailscale_info_site_to_site] (eg. to traverse multiple networks), you can disable this functionality, and execute steps 2 and 3 as described on [Site-to-site networking][tailscale_info_site_to_site].
+To support advanced [Site-to-site networking][tailscale_info_site_to_site] (eg. to traverse multiple networks), you can disable this functionality, and follow steps 2 and 3 as described on [Site-to-site networking][tailscale_info_site_to_site].
 But do it only when you really understand why you need this.